neo4j-contrib/py2neo/book/types.rst

     .. describe:: node == other

-        Return ``True`` if the *node* is equal to *other* are equal.
+        Return ``True`` if *node* and *other* are equal.
 Node equality is based on identity, not properties or labels.
 This means that a node is only ever equal to itself, if unbound, or to any node that represents the same remote database node, if bound.

     .. describe:: node != other